 There are no words to explain the devastating grief that washes over you after a complex loss like suicide; it’s as unpredictable and relentless as waves crashing over the seashore.
 I wrestled with the never-ending questions and the monstrous-of-all questions, “why?”
-I broke time and time again over the feeling that I somehow failed … Read more...
+I broke time and time again over the … Read more...

 We need to share our stories about addiction, mental illness, grief overdose and suicide.
 We must talk about our family’s pain as it relates to the illness of addiction and mental illness because it’s a family issue.

 The stories shared with me to post here on emotionally naked this past two weeks have been amazing.
 I had some prior to that that I included on this page.